rhythm-gaming/rgc/docs/spec.md

     * Metadata for the chart, such as information about musics and jacket images involved.
     * Metadata is independent of gameplay.
 3. Timing
+    * BPM and time signature changes.
+    * Scroll speed changes are *not* included.
 4. Notes (including auxillary data)
+    * Objects or events with temporal positions.
+    * Notes are grouped into lanes.
     * The RGC format does not distinguish between notes and auxillary data.
-      * For example, in Sound Voltex, camera angle changes and layer information are considered to be auxillary data, but as far as RGC chart format is concerned, they are also notes.
+      * For example, there are various kinds of auxillary data in Sound Voltex, including camera angle changes and layer information.
+      * However, as far as RGC chart format is concerned, those are represented as if they are just another kinds of notes.

 #### Lanes

 Lanes and lane groups are important concepts for the RGC format.

 Notes are represented as a collection of *lanes*.
-Each *lane* contain homogeneous collection of data, and different lanes do not interfere with each other.
+Each *lane* contains homogeneous collection of data, and placements of notes in different lanes are independent.

 Types of notes' positions on one lane are identical, and \# of coordinates constituting notes' position on a lane is called the *dimension* of the lane.